stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 }
 ```

-#### Collections and Dictionaries
+#### Collections and dictionaries

 Stride supports `ICollection` and `IDictionary` classes for serialization.
 Note that only primitives and enums can be used as keys in dictionaries.

-In Godot you have to Export Godot Collections to be visible in the Editor.
+In Godot, you need to export Godot collections for them to be visible in the editor.

-#### Nested Serialization
+#### Nested serialization

 You can serialize any class marked with `[DataContract]` into the editor, including abstract classes or interfaces.
 The **Stride Editor** will search for types that match the interfaces or abstract classes, making them eligible for serialization.

 ## Log output

-In Godot you can GD.Print your message.
+In Godot, you can print a message with `GD.Print`.

 To view the log output, go to the **Game Studio** toolbar and click **View**, then enable the **Output** option.